 Mab, of course, being the queen of dreams, most famous for being in the best bit of Romeo and Juliet.
 And here we have more prime Stubbiana, though this time Ishmael actually gives him an audience for his ramblings: the thoroughly disinterested third mate Flask.
 Stubb, preoccupied by the kick that may or may not have happened the previous night, has had a weird dream that he’d be best advised to keep to himself, but naturally he can’t.

 In Stubb’s dream, Ahab is kicking him and Stubb attempts to kick back, only for Ahab to suddenly turn into a pyramid.
-Pyramids are, of course, the subject of many a whack-a-doo conspiracy theory.
+Pyramids are, of course, the subject of many whack-a-doo conspiracy theories.
 They are ancient, mysterious and inscrutable.
 Possibly extraterrestrial.
 Much like whales, if you subscribe to that sort of thing.
 And like Ahab lost his leg at battle with the white whale, in his dream, Stubb’s leg pops off as he attempts to kick the pyramid.
 Here we have Stubb manifesting not so much as a Shakespearean fool, but a holy fool — the kind of hapless idiot that superstitious villages would defer to because they had visions of the truth in their madness.
 Unbeknownst to him, Stubb has dreamed a reenactment of how Ahab lost his leg — except in this version, Ahab himself has become the monster. *OOOOOOOOOOOO*

 Stubb finishes recounting his dream just as Ahab calls out for the crew to keep an eye out for white whales.
 And Stubb once again demonstrates that though his wits may be dim, his intuition is second to none: “A white whale — did ya mark that, man?
 Look ye — there’s something special in the wind.
 Stand by for it, Flask.
 Ahab has that that’s bloody on his mind.
 But, mum; he comes this way.”